On July 29, 2016, Donald Trump addressed a rally in Denver, Colorado:

 “And these people – unfortunately, I know them all,” he laughed bitterly.
 “These people would love to represent us against China, against Japan, against all of these countries…These people.
 They feel crazy!
 They feel angry!
 They cannot believe the deals that are made.
 We will do things we have never done before.”

 The speech was a revealing moment in what was then thought of as the worst week of Trump’s campaign (until October, when the “grab them by the pussy” video emerged).
 The Democratic National Convention had just concluded, causing Hillary Clinton’s approval ratings to rise and Trump’s self-control to cede.
-Trump spent that week engaging in including Khizr and Ghazala Khan, parents of slain veteran Humayun Khan; feuding with a baby at a different rally; lying about a “secret video” from Iran; and most notably, on July 27, asking Russia to hack Hillary Clinton’s emails.
+Trump spent that week engaging in aggressive and erratic behavior, including attacking Khizr and Ghazala Khan, parents of slain veteran Humayun Khan; feuding with a baby at a different rally; lying about a “secret video” from Iran; and most notably, on July 27, asking Russia to hack Hillary Clinton’s emails.

-“I will tell you this, Russia: If you’re listening, I hope you’re able to find the 30,000 emails that are missing,” Trump at a press conference.
+“I will tell you this, Russia: If you’re listening, I hope you’re able to find the 30,000 emails that are missing,” Trump said at a press conference.
 “I think you will probably be rewarded mightily by our press.”

 That was the last press conference Trump ever had.
 Which is a shame, because it would be nice to know, once and for all, who “these people” are.